Reconstruction and Recovery

 The law gave conscripts and volunteers the right to return to job they did before the War.
 Every appointment made while they were aware was made on a temporary basis.
 The end of hostilities presented a major logistical challenge to determine who was returning and whether they wanted to return to their former store or would be happy to be promoted to a larger one.

 In the shake-up that followed some people who had worked their way up to manage the largest city centre stores in wartime had to return to the tiny branches where they had started out in the 1930s.
 And many women who had proved more than capable of controlling their stores during the conflict were sent back to the office or stockroom.
-Most was stoical, glad to make way for a 'hero' and to honour the 149 who had given the ultimate sacrifice and would not be coming home.
+Most was stoical, glad to make way for a 'hero' and to honour the 145 who had fallen in battle and would never come home.

 After getting demobilized staff back to work, the next priority was to restore the stores in the Channel Islands.
 This aligned with a national wave of sympathy for the islanders.
 The people of Jersey and Guernsey had suffered terribly under German occupation.